 Why You Need OSHA Recordkeeping Training

 Do you find it a PAIN to keep up with OSHA recordkeeping standards?
 Do you wonder if you are doing it right – or all wrong?
 Do you wish you had straightforward, compliant, OSHA recordkeeping training?
 Do you wish you did not have to learn about OSHA record keeping the hard way?
+You’re not alone – many safety coordinators, job site supervisors, and others involved with OSHA recordkeeping are always looking to become more proficient at this important process.

 Suffer no more!
 Now you can solve your OSHA record keeping problems the easy way with our new course, “OSHA Recordkeeping for Managers and Supervisors”.
+This training was created from a very specific need we noticed with our customers who are already enrolled in our other OSHA certification programs.
+OSHA recordkeeping requirements are a critical resource in relation to the following events:

 This course covers all the basics of OSHA recordkeeping, and you’ll receive an official OSHA recordkeeping certification upon successful course completion.
 CertifyMe.net is a recognized leader in forklift training, pallet jack instruction, manlift operation and more – and now, our OSHA recordkeeping training helps “close the loop” with all of your internal safety records.